 Your company is eligible to get potential tax benefits.
-However, when registering an LLC in Colorado, you should always seek legal advice about the applicable Colorado LLC laws.
+However, when registering a single member LLC in Colorado, you should always seek legal advice about the applicable Colorado LLC laws.
 If you elect to form an LLC, you can choose for the IRS to treat your company as a sole proprietor or a corporation.

-Colorado LLC Registration & Benefits of a Single Owner LLC
+Colorado LLC Registration & Benefits of a Single Member LLC

 Registering as a single member LLC in Colorado, you can maintain the level of control needed to operate the company.
 The LLC owner also avoids personal liability so long as the follow the letter of Colorado LLC laws.